nicolas-steenhout/main-live/_posts/2024-09-12-morgans-hotel-ultra-accessible.md

     <p><cite><a href="https://www.usatoday.com/story/life/health-wellness/2021/06/11/disabled-not-special-needs-experts-explain-why-never-use-term/7591024002/">'I am not ashamed': Disability advocates, experts implore you to stop saying 'special needs'</a></cite></p>
     </blockquote>

-It appears the founder of Morgan's has a disabled daughter, but he refers to her as having "special needs".
+It appears the founder of Morgan's has a disabled daughter, but both the announcement and the <a href="https://morganscamp.org/about-us/">Morgan's Camp About Us page</a> refer to her as having "special needs".
 I'm certain the impact of having a disabled family member is enlightning and a great incentive to improve accessibility for all.
 I can't help wondering though...

 How can the disability community trust an organization to be "ultra accessible" when they can't even get basic terminology right?

+## Charity model

+The words and tone used on that Morgan's Camp About Us page are indicative of a strong charity model.
+There is a big difference between "We do it FOR people with special needs" and "We do it WITH disabled people".

+The charity model is not a great way to approach accessibility.
+It's certainly not the way to "ultra accessibility".

+I'm sure Mr. Hartman has a good heart and great intentions.
+I'm certain his work has positively impacted many disabled youth and adults.
+I'm not trying to diminish those accomplishments.
+But frankly, I'm tired of charity.
+I know I'm not the only one.

 ## Accessibility overlay

-The other aspect of this release is that the site is using an accessibility overlay.
+Another aspect of this release is that the site is using an accessibility overlay.
 That is, a solution that is supposed to remediate any accessibility issue found on a website so disabled people can use it.
 The problem is, accessibility overlays rarely work the way they are marketed and often cause additional barriers to disabled users.
 In fact, some blind screen reader users have to install a plugin in their browsers to remove the overlay.

 <div class="inline-quote" aria-hidden="true">The problem is, accessibility overlays rarely work the way they are marketed and often cause additional barriers to disabled users.</div>